The page contains the following sections:

 If you are diagnosed with AFib, your surgeon will evaluate the specifics of your situation and help you weigh the risks of cardiac surgery against the risks of continuing to manage the disorder with medication, other nonsurgical treatments or implantation of a pacemaker.
 Often, if your symptoms are not severe, they can be managed with lifestyle changes and/or medication.
 Typically, the correction of AFib is performed at the same time as another cardiac procedure—usually, the repair of a defective aortic or mitral valve.
 Occasionally, however, AFib causes such incapacitating symptoms that cardiac surgery to address the rhythm disturbance is undertaken as a stand-alone procedure.

-Should you and your surgeon decide the time is right for surgery, keep in mind that the cardiac surgeons at Dartmouth-Hitchcock (D-H) have considerable expertise in all the proven options for the correction of AFib.
+Should you and your surgeon decide the time is right for surgery, keep in mind that our cardiac surgeons have considerable expertise in all the proven options for the correction of AFib.

 There are several ways to restore your heart to a normal rhythm.
 Your surgeon will consider various factors—such as your age, the overall state of your health, and whether your AFib is chronic or sporadic—in deciding which of these options will work best: